defenestrator/defenestrator/README.md

-Howdy, I'm ✨ **Jeremy Jacob Anderson** ✨ usually of Boise, Idaho, or thereabouts
+Howdy, I'm **Jeremy Jacob Anderson** usually of Boise, Idaho, or thereabouts
-- Out here in meatworld 🤔 trying to talk sense
+- Out here in meatworld trying to talk sense
   - I am informed that I have to make money or everyone will just let me die
     - Seems a bit harsh, but I'll play along for now
-- Separated from [Sparq](https://teamsparq.com) 🥦 after two years kicking butt in _Cloud_, _DevOps_, _Web_ and _Big Data_
+- Separated from [Sparq](https://teamsparq.com) after two years kicking butt in _Cloud_, _DevOps_, _Web_ and _Big Data_
-  - 🕴️ Senior Something Fancy Architectinator
+  - Senior Something Fancy Architectinator
     - Job titles in tech are often as devoid of meaning as iceberg lettuce is of nutrition
+- Co-founder and engineering 👑 at [EDOS](https://edos.io)
 - ⛈️ If you want to chat me up for some reason, I'm a sucker for clouds (and hydrology, generally):
   - Specialist in cloud-native application design
   - _DevOps_, whatever that is